Line Drawing Guided Progressive Inpainting of Mural Damage: Conclusion

 \section{Conclusion}

 In this work, we proposed a line-drawing-guided progressive inpainting method for repairing mural damages.
 The pipeline of inpainting was divided into two steps, i.e., structure reconstruction and color correction, which were implemented by a structure reconstruction network (SRN) and a color correction network (CCN), respectively.
-The line drawing provided a guarantee for reconstructing the real structure of severely damaged murals.
-The inpainting strategy separating the structure restoration and color correction alleviated the color bias problem which commonly exists in image inpainting.
-In addition, a histogram loss was for the first time introduced into image inpainting to improve the repairing quality of large damage holes in the mural image.
 In the experiments, a dataset for mural image inpainting was constructed on 1,714 mural images which were collected from Dunhuang Mogao Grottoes.
 The proposed method was evaluated against the current state-of-the-art methods.
-Qualitative and quantitative results demonstrated the superiority of the proposed method, and the ablation study validated the effectiveness of the designed modules.

-\begin{IEEEbiographynophoto}{Luxi Li} received the B.E. degree in surveying and mapping from Nanjing Normal University in 2020, and the Master degree in electronic information from Wuhan University in 2022.
-She was a student member at the Machine Vision and Robotics Laboratory, Wuhan University.
-She is now pursuing the Ph.D. degree at the United International College of Beijing Normal University - HongKong Baptist University.
-Her research interests include deep learning and image inpainting. \end{IEEEbiographynophoto}

-\begin{IEEEbiographynophoto}{Qin Zou} (M'13-SM'19) received the B.E. degree in information science and the Ph.D. degree in computer vision from Wuhan University, Wuhan, China, in 2004 and 2012, respectively.
-From 2010 to 2011, he was a visiting Ph.D. student at the Computer Vision Lab, University of South Carolina, Columbia, SC, USA.
-He is an Associate Professor with the School of Computer Science, Wuhan University.
-His research activities involve computer vision, pattern recognition, and machine learning.
-He is currently serving as an Associate Editor for IEEE Transactions on Intelligent Vehicles.
-Dr. Zou was a co-recipient of the National Technology Invention Award of China in 2015. \end{IEEEbiographynophoto}

-\begin{IEEEbiographynophoto}{Fan Zhang} received the Ph.D. degree in photogrammetry and remote sensing from Wuhan University, Wuhan, China, in 2009.
-He is currently an Associate Professor of the State Key Laboratory of Surveying, Mapping, and Remote Sensing Information Engineering, and the Deputy Director of Institute of Aerial and Space Photography, Wuhan University.
-His research interests include laser point clouds and photogrammetry, machine learning, digital image processing and multi-source image fusion modeling. \end{IEEEbiographynophoto}

-\begin{IEEEbiographynophoto}{Hongkai Yu} received the Ph.D. degree in computer science and engineering from University of South Carolina, Columbia, SC, USA, in 2018.
-He is currently an Assistant Professor in the Department of Electrical Engineering and Computer Science at Cleveland State University, Cleveland, OH, USA.
-His research interests include computer vision, machine learning, deep learning and intelligent transportation system.
-He is a member of the IEEE. \end{IEEEbiographynophoto}
+Visual results showed that, the line drawing provided a great help in reconstructing the real structure of severely damaged murals, and the strategy separating the structure restoration and color correction largely alleviated the problem of color bias.
+Quantitative results also demonstrated the superiority of the proposed method over the competitors.